 Hendra Setiawan one of the best Men’s doubles player in the past decade.
 Having won the Olympics in 2008, Asian Games (2010,2014) and World Championships (2007, 2013, 2015).
-On court, Hendra is known for his quiet nature with a killing instinct.
-He has the ability of spotting empty spots and create opportunities for his partner which made him an Olympic and 3 times World Champion.
+On the court, Hendra is known for his quiet nature with a killing instinct.
+He has the ability to spot empty spots and create opportunities for his partner which made him an Olympic and 3 times World Champion.

 Tactical Badminton would like to thank Hendra Setiawan, to have a chat with Coach Andrew and granting us this interview.

 1. At what age did you start playing badminton?

 I started playing at the age of 6.
 The biggest influence was my father.
 He was a coach at a Badminton club in my hometown, Pemalang (Central Java).

 2. Was it your dream since you were a kid to become a professional player?

 Nope, I never dreamt of becoming a professional player.
 Like all kids back then, many of us wanted to be a doctor, including me.
 But I was already actively playing badminton since young.
 I discovered my passion for the sport when I started to become a school champion.

 3. When did you realize you are a top player?
 In a sense, you can take on any top players?